Shaarkzy/Terminal/README.md

 **Note:**
 ```
 1. Tested under Kali LInux Os and Android OS
-2. Some tools requires superuser privileg (on feature 8, 9, 12)...
+2. Some tools requires superuser privileg (on feature 10)...
-3. For kali installation run setup.sh as root
+3. For kali installation run setup as root
 ```

 **Features:**